Making programmers’ life (much, much) easier

 From technical to practical: the power of Whole Body Control

-Besides saving time when developing robotics applications, the main outcome of using Whole Body Control is to make the robot behavior more robust, reasonable, interactive, safer and natural.
+Besides saving time when developing robotics applications, the main outcome of using Whole Body Control is to make the robot behaviour more robust, reasonable, interactive, safer and natural.
 PAL Robotics’ bipedal humanoids are mostly using it, especially for undertaking tasks while keeping the balance.
 TIAGo robot widely benefits from the Whole Body Control software too:

 As an example, the Whole Body Control can equip TIAGo robot with admittance control thanks to the combination of this software plug-in with the feedback from its force/torque sensor, turning the robot compliant, which is crucial for doing tasks in which a human is involved.